jaz303/hudkit.js/ISSUES.md

 This is more convenient for now, will switch to GH issues if people start using this library...

+## Block/inline widgets

+__Block__ widgets are always absolutely positioned, and positioned/sized explicitly by their parent container.

+__Inline__ widgets are more complicated.
+Inline is in fact a slight misnomer - it really means the widgets _flow_ inside their parent; whether the actual mechanism for achieving this is `inline`, `inline-block` or `block` is immaterial.
+We can't simply use CSS for this, however, for a number of reasons.

+  * some parent widgets (e.g. `ButtonBar` with vertical orientation) may require `block` layout for child widgets, whereas `inline-block` is more suitable for `Toolbar` (scoped `.hk-inline-widget` selectors are a potential solution for this).

+  * it might be a requirement to give a specific widget, say, a fixed width, whilst the rest of the widgets inside a parent should assume their default/auto widths.

+  * canvas-backed inline widgets need to set the canvas size explicitly.

+There are two general solution paths:

+  1. expose a general Javascript API for assigning extra classes to widgets and delegating the layout issues entirely CSS.

+  2. provide 2 methods for inline widgets e.g. `widget.setLayoutSizingHints(hints)` and `widget.setUserSizingHints(hints)`, each receiving a set of constraints, where the latter (provided by the user) overrides the former (provided by the parent container).
+Each widget can then interpret and apply the union of these constraints however it so wishes.

+Approach 1 is more 'pure' but it doesn't address the canvas issue.
+Approach 2 is more appealing to me at the moment as it abstracts CSS, and one of hudkit's goals is ultimately to be retargetable to other rendering engines (e.g. SDL).

 ## TODO

   * Move constants to instance prototype